Press 53 . PO Box 30314, Winston-Salem, NC 27130-0314

 Kevin Morgan Watson: Founding Editor

 Kevin Morgan Watson founded Press 53 in October 2005 and serves as Publisher and Editor-in-Chief with a special focus on Short Fiction and Poetry.
 As a publisher, he has worked with writers ranging from first-time published authors to winners of the National Book Award and Pulitzer Prize.
-As a writer, his short stories, poetry, and essays have appeared in numerous publications, including the 2002 TallGrass Writers Guild/Outrider Press anthology Take Two—They’re Small, where his short story “Sunny Side Up” won first prize.
+He has earned awards in both short fiction and poetry, but no longer writes for publication.
 Kevin also serves as an advisor for student adaptation of short stories to screenplays with the screenwriting faculty at the University of North Carolina School of the Arts, School of Filmmaking in Winston-Salem, NC.
-Contact Kevin directly by email..
+Contact Kevin directly by email.

 Pamela Uschuk and William Pitt Root: Poetry Series Editors